Dzerillious/LinqRewrite/README.md

 # roslyn-linq-rewrite
-This tool compiles C# code by first rewriting the syntax trees of LINQ expressions using plain procedural code, minimizing allocations and dynamic dispatch.
+This tool compiles C# code by first rewriting the syntax trees of LINQ expressions using plain procedural code, minimizing allocations and dynamic dispatch, inlining lambdas, optimizing simple math expressions and using known information for optimization.

 ## Example input code
 ```csharp